Raw-JSON/OfluffShow/README.md

 ---

-## 🤖 Transparency Note
-This app **was generated with Google Gemini** based on my prompts.
-I designed the features, but the AI wrote the HTML, CSS, and JavaScript.

----

 ## 🚀 Features
 - 🎬 **Track Shows & Episodes:** Add Title, Season, Episode, and Poster Image.
 - ⚡ **Quick Updates:** Increment your episode or season easily.